yashumayank/FastNeo/README.md

 ### OUTPUT format

-For IEDB/TSNEdb neoepitopes, the output file shows:-
+The column descriptions of the output file for IEDB/TSNEdb neoepitopes:-

 1) sample_id: fastq file name
 2) gene_id: Gene ID with ENSG prefix